 Skip to main content

-Christopher L. Davis was appointed in January 2018 (3 year term) and reappointed for a 5 year term ending December 31, 2023, by the Board of Managers of the Vermont Bar Association.
+Chris DavisChristopher L. Davis was initially appointed in January 2018 to a 3-year term and reappointed for a 5-year term ending December 31, 2023, by the Board of Managers of the Vermont Bar Association.
+He was again reappointed for another 5-year term ending December 31, 2028 by the Board of Managers of the Vermont Bar Association.

 Partner Langrock Sperry and Wool, LLP: Chris is admitted to state and federal courts in Vermont and practices family and criminal law, and civil litigation.
 He also handles real estate transactions, as well as commercial foreclosures and litigation for various lending institutions.
 He frequently serves as a mediator and evaluator for both the state and federal courts.